jysuarezibarra/CenoMorph-PF/README.md

     └── metadata_template.csv    # one row per specimen (see below)
 ```

-As new taxa are added, each gets its own subfolder under `data/reference/`
-(e.g. `data/reference/Trilobatus_sacculifer/`) with the same file conventions.

 ## Quick start — classify your own specimens

 1. **Install R** (≥ 4.0) and the required packages:

    ```r
    install.packages(c("geomorph", "abind", "MASS", "ggplot2", "dplyr", "ggrepel"))
    ```

 2. **Clone or download** this repository.
 3. Photograph your specimens in **umbilical view** and place the `.jpg` files in
    `data/new_samples/`.